Yoast/yoast-test-helper/readme.txt

 Bugfixes:

-* Fixes a bug where the old links table is resetted resulting in the link columns not being emptied.
+* Fixes a bug where the old links table is reset resulting in the link columns not being emptied.
 * Fixes a bug where the links could be attached to the wrong indexables when resetting the indexable tables and migrations.

 = 1.8 =